Sides / Dairy-Free Mashed Potatoes (No Milk)

 Vegan mashed potatoes ingredients with labels.

-• Potatoes: try to find a variety that’s labeled as starchy or for mashing and avoid any that are noted to be waxy.
+• Potatoes: try to find a variety that’s labeled as starchy, floury, or for mashing and avoid any that are noted to be waxy.
+Think Russet in North America (Adretta and Ackersegen are excellent if you’re in Europe).
 Larger potatoes work very well here.

-• Oil: I always use olive oil but you can use any type you like the taste of – you will taste it – or sub a dairy-free butter.
+• Oil: I always use olive oil but you can use any type of oil you like the taste of – you will taste it – or sub a dairy-free butter if you like it more.
+Coconut oil isn’t recommended.
+I’ve never tried making mashed potatoes without oil but I suppose you could.

-• Add-ins: mix in fresh or dried herbs (thyme, dill, and chives are my top choices), vegan cheese, minced or roasted garlic, or something like caramelised onions.
+• Add-ins: mix in fresh or dried herbs (thyme, dill, and chives are my top choices), vegan cheese, roasted garlic – I find fresh too sharp – or something like caramelised onions.
+If you have a non-dairy sour cream or quark alternative that you like, you could mix in a bit of that too.

 Mashed potatoes steps 1 to 4, cooking and draining.